 This course provides the student with an introduction to computer concepts and terminology.
+Hands on experience with computer software will be an interand terminology.
 Hands-on experience with computer software will be an integral part of the course.

 IND 163 BASIC MICROSOFT WORD